GFK Tikvesh: 1990s and the new century

-With the arrival of the new century came the darkest days of the club's existence.
-In 2000–01 Tikvesh were relegated from the Macedonian First League for the very first time, they recorded the Macedonian First League lowest ever points total, going through an entire season with only one win.
+In 2000–01 Tikvesh were relegated from the Macedonian First League for the first time, they recorded the Macedonian First League lowest ever points total, going through an entire season with only one win.
 With a drastic improvement in form the following season Tikvesh made an immediate return to the top-flight by winning the Macedonian Second League.

 In a turbulent 2002–03 Tikvesh saw four different managers through the course of the season in the Macedonian First League.
-Despite promising performances during the first half of the season Perica Gruevski surprisingly resigned as manager on 8 November 2002, citing the bad financial situation at the club as the main reason for his departure.
+Despite promising performances during the first half of the season Perica Gruevski resigned as manager on 8 November 2002, citing the bad financial situation at the club as the main reason for his departure.
 His assistant Lazar Iliev was appointed as a caretaker manager, and took the helm until the winter break.
 On 16 January 2003 Tikvesh announced that they had appointed Blagoja Kitanovski as new head coach, who only held the position for three months and resigned in April 2003.
 On 28 April 2003 Nikola Gligorov was appointed as the new manager of Tikvesh.
-After a very good start of the 2002–03 season Tikvesh comfortably avoided relegation.
-More pain was yet to be inflicted in the 2003–04 season when they were relegated from the Macedonian First League for a second time in four years.
-Following this relegation from the Macedonian First League Tikvesh fell into serious financial difficulties and a downward spiral set in.
+After a good start of the 2002–03 season Tikvesh comfortably avoided relegation.
+However, in the 2003–04 season they were relegated from the Macedonian First League for the second time in four years.
+Following this relegation from the Macedonian First League Tikvesh fell into serious financial difficulties, and a downward spiral set in.

-2004–05 saw Tikvesh suffer a second consecutive relegation, placing them in the Macedonian Third League – South.
+2004–05 saw Tikvesh experience a second consecutive relegation, placing them in the Macedonian Third League – South.
 They finished the 2004–05 season in 10th place (3rd from bottom) but lost the relegation play-off game to FK Karaorman Struga played at a neutral venue at Philip II Arena on 19 June 2005.
 The 90 minutes ended with a 0–0 draw and after 30 minutes of extra time Tikvesh lost 3–1.
 Shortly afterwards in 2006–07 season the club went into bankruptcy.